Why is this all important?

 On the authority of Abu Huraira, he said, ”I heard Allah’s Messenger may prayers and Allah’s peace be upon him saying, “I have been sent with Jawami al-Kalim, and I was made victorious with reverence, and while I was sleeping, the keys of the treasures of the earth were came to me and were put in my hand.”
 Muhammad said, Jawami’ Al Kalim means that Allah expresses in one or two statements or so.”

 Colours of things were often mentioned which included complexions of people as previously mentioned such as the complexions of the Prophets , messengers other than them.
-The scholars of old have spoken vastly about these issues due to how much they, first and foremost respected and understood how important the words of the Prophet may Allah’s peace and blessings be upon him are and also how important the words of his companions we too.
+The scholars of old have spoken vastly about these issues due to how much they, first and foremost respected and understood how important the words of the Prophet may Allah’s peace and blessings be upon him are and also how important the words of his companions were too.
 There is no way of understanding the Quran and the Prophetic narrations if the words in the narrations are not understood!

 What we also understand is that it was perfectly normal for the companions to ask the Prophet for descriptions of people.